GEIGEIGEIST/qmk-config-klor/readme.md

 ## RP2040 MCU
-**Adafruit KB2040 / Sparkfun Pro Micro RP2040 / Boardsource Blok**
+**Adafruit KB2040 / Sparkfun Pro Micro RP2040 / Boardsource Blok / Elite-Pi / Sea-Picro**

 Currently you need to use [this PR](https://github.com/KarlK90/qmk_firmware/tree/feature/raspberry-pi-rp2040-support) instead of the official QMK Repo, if you plan to use the RP2040.\
 Place the klor folder from this repository in the keyboards folder of your qmk installation.\
-By default the config is meant to be used with the Sparkfun RP2040, if you plan on using the Adafruit KB2040 you need to uncomment the appropiate lines in the `/kb2040/config.h` file.\
+Most of the RP2040 MCUs use the same pinout, the Adafruit KB2040 is an exclusion.
+If you plan on using it you need to uncomment the appropiate lines in the `/2040/config.h` file.\
 Than you can use this command to compile the RP2040 firmware for the KLOR.

-`qmk compile -kb klor/kb2040 -km default`
+`qmk compile -kb klor/2040 -km default`

 ## TODO